 The main focus of this short play is Mulan’s life as a woman.
 Although she spends twelve years away at war, the only battle in the entire play is almost completely overlooked.
-There is more attention drawn to Mulan’s feet than her military prowess.
-Most people from this period viewed Mulan as the ideal woman.
-This play does not portray Mulan as having any desire to go to war outside of wanting to protect her father.
-Thus, upon returning home, she resumed her femininity in both appearance and disposition.
-Immediately, she becomes the quiet and timid girl she once was.
+There is more attention drawn to Mulan’s feet (the epitome of female beauty at the time) than her military prowess.
+Because Mulan was traditionally viewed as the ideal woman, this play does not portray Mulan as having any desire to go to war outside of wanting to protect her father.
+Upon returning home, she resumes her femininity in both appearance and disposition.
+She returns to the quiet and timid girl she once was almost immediately.

 Despite this play’s shortcomings, Xu Wei’s most significant accomplishment was bringing the legend of Mulan into the public spotlight.
-Even though there are no records of this play being performed, artifacts from this play which made it into future retellings indicate that Mulan Joins the Army.
+Even though there are no records of this play being performed, artifacts from this play have been integrated into numerous future retellings.
 Centuries after Xu Wei’s death, this play was discovered and began to serve as a great inspiration for what would eventually become one of the greatest Chinese legends.

 As the play begins, we see Mulan introducing herself and explaining to the audience how her father, Hua Hu, is a retired battalion captain.
 Both of her parents are well advanced in years, and Mulan is the oldest of three children – her brother and sister are both very young.